 Wi-Fi 5 clients performed well with the router, too, averaging some 760 Mbps (4×4 client) at 10 feet (3 m) away, and some 550 Mbps (3×3 client) from 40 feet.
 Again, there were clearly faster than the Deco X60.

 As a mesh system, I placed the MS60 at 40 feet away from the MR60, and it did comparatively well, too.

-Without a dedicated backhaul band, the satellite indeed showed a signal loss, just like the case of any other dual-band systems.
-Still, my 2×2 Wi-Fi 6 client was able to average 355 Mbps and 280 Mbps at the close range long-range, respectively.
+Without a dedicated backhaul band, the satellite indeed showed a signal loss, just like the case of any other dual-band system.
+Still, my 2×2 Wi-Fi 6 client averaged 355 Mbps and 280 Mbps at the close range long-range, respectively.
 And my 3×3 Wi-Fi 5 registered some 250 Mbps and 220 Mbps at similar distances.

 Netgear says the MK63 can deliver an Internet connection of 100 Mbps in full, that’s definitely not an exaggeration.

 One thing to note, I tested the MK63 in the star topology where the satellites were placed around the router.
 In a daisy-chain (linear) setup, the speed at the unit farthest away will get quite slow.
 I tried that out and generally averaged just around 50 Mbps to 100 Mbps.

 What is so not an exaggeration from Netgear’s part is the system’s range.

 I was impressed with the MR60 alone.
 By itself, it delivered a better range than many routers of the same or even better specs, such as Linksys MR9600.
 I’d say it alone can handle at least some 1800 ft² (167 m²) when placed in the middle.

 So, with all three hardware units, chances are they can take care of 4500 ft² (418 m²) as Netgear claims.
 But with Wi-Fi, your mileage always will vary.